luanccp/datascience-coolabproj/Concepts.md

-# Conceitos de Machine learning
+# Machine Learning Concepts

-Para tentar evitar o overfiting (atrelados aos dados de treino), utilizamos:
+To avoid overfiting (linked to training data), we use:

-# Regularização L1
+# Regularization L1
-joga a informação que não é importante para 0, assim excluindo definitivamente os coeficientes.
+throws information that is not important to 0, thus definitely excluding the coefficients.
-# Regularização L2
+# Regularization L2
-faz que tende a zero, tentando o menor possivel.
-Sempre tenta manter o valor (ex: 0,00001)
+makes it tend to zero, trying as little as possible.
+Always try to keep the value (ex: 0.00001)

-Quando temos varios dados com diferentes escalas, realizamos uma normalização.
+When we have several data with different scales, we perform a normalization.
-Dentre as varias formas, podemos realizar uma simples da seguinte forma:
+Like the varied forms, one can perform a simple as follows:
-  - pegamos o menor valor
+- we take the lowest value
-  - pegamos o maior
+- we got the biggest
-  - e fizemos uma escala desses dados de 0 até 1
+- and even a box of these data from 0 to 1

-Variaveis dependente e independentes
+Dependent and independent variables
-Km/l (Dep/indep)
+Km / l (dep / indep)

-A = W*X + B
+A = W * X + B

-A-> saída
+A-> exit
-W-> peso
+W-> weight
-X-> parâmentro
+X-> parameter
-B-> bias ou vies
+B-> bias or vies